 Writer, Thompson/Wadsworth Publishers, 2004

-Full-time Faculty, Fashion Program & Liberal Arts Departments, The Art Institute of Portland, OR, 2004-present
+Full-time Faculty, Fashion Programs and Liberal Arts Department, The Art Institute of Portland, OR, 2004-2018

-Instructor, Art History and Basic Design, Art Dept., Pacific University, Forest Grove, OR, 2003-04
+Instructor, Art History and Basic Design, Art Department, Pacific University, Forest Grove, OR, 2003-04

 Instructor, Textiles for Interior Design, Art Institute of Portland, OR, 2002-04